Frequently Asked Questions

 We choose therapists based on our own experiences and a therapist’s style.
 We often want to know our therapist can relate and that we don’t have to explain everything to.
 If something I said resonated with you, please feel free to reach out.

-• My fee is $175.
-Appointments are 50 minutes in length.
+• My fee is $200.
+Appointments are 50-55 minutes long.

 *For those who need a lower fee, I have limited spots available through open-path.
 Click here to learn more about Open Path Collective eligibility requirements.
 After reading this if you have further questions or concerns, feel free to contact me.